 Floating installation, transition T-molding is required in the following cases: floor spanning greater than 40 feet in length or width; doorways or passageways 5 ft. wide or less.
-Note: Floor areas interrupted by wall openings greater than 5 ft. wide, or interrupted by wall sections extending out of the wall, or floor areas which are not rectangular may experience buckling or gapping if there is excessive floor expansion or shrinkage.
+Note: Floor areas interrupted by wall sections extending out of the wall, or floor areas which are not rectangular may experience buckling or gapping if there is excessive floor expansion or shrinkage.

-1/8 in (3 mm).
+23/32 in.
+OSB Exposure 1 subfloor panels, 4 ft. x 8 ft. sheets.
+Expansion gap between panels should be 1/8 in.
+(3 mm).
 If panels are not tongued and grooved and there is not sufficient spacing or is inadequate, cutintherequiredspacingwithacircularsaw.Donotcutinexpansionspaceontongueandgroovepanels.